MollyJeanB/our-bugs-ourselves/slides.md

 # Deadly race conditions

-* ## The Therac-25, a computer-controlled radiation therapy machine, was involved in at least 6 deaths when it gave patients radiation doses that were hundreds of times greater than expected
+* ## In the mid-1980s, the Therac-25, a computer-controlled radiation therapy machine, was involved in at least 6 deaths when it gave patients radiation doses that were hundreds of times greater than expected

 <p></p>

 * ## The Northeast blackout of 2003, which resulted in approximately 100 deaths, was set into motion by a race condition in the alarm system at the control room of FirstEnergy, an Akron, Ohio

 <!--
-Race conditions are one of those classic programming problems that we all encounter from time to time -->
+Race conditions are one of those classic, aggravating programming problems that we all encounter from time to time.

+In the mid-1980s, the Therac-25, a computer-controlled radiation therapy machine, was involved in at least 6 deaths when it gave patients radiation doses that were hundreds of times greater than expected.
+And while the bug was the root cause of the catastrophic dosing error this case is often held up as example of how software processes, and software engineers, fail.
+The engineers responsible have been described as overconfident in their software, which was not adequately tested.
+They initially failed to believe user's claims of issues with the machines, or blamed it on operator error.
+Additionally, bad UI/UX, including cryptic error messages didn't to adequately signal to operators that something was terribly wrong.

+A major blackout in 2003 was also caused by a race condition.
+ -->

 ---